 Your Custom Forms allow you to collect information from your website visitors.
 When they fill out the form it will send you an email with the information they provided.
 Your Contact Me page is an example of a custom form.

-To view and edit your Custom Forms, log into your iHOUSEweb admin menu, click Edit Website, click Pages, then click edit on the page row you want to edit.
+To view and edit your Custom Forms, log into your iHOUSEweb admin menu, click Edit Website, click Pages, then click Add a custom form.

 Form Input Types